Strobesstrobes

 • ✓NIST SP 800-115 is the go-to reference for US government and regulated environments.

-• ✓OWASP WSTG, MASVS, and the API Top 10 are the application-layer testing standards testers map findings to.
+• ✓OWASP WSTG, MASVS, and the API Top 10 are the application-layer standards testers map findings to.

 Why do penetration testing standards matter?